School-Based Medi-Cal Administrative Activities

 - Time Study Participants (TSPs) are randomly selected and randomly assigned a moment(s) in time to create time study sample moments.
 A moment is the one/single minute assigned.

-- TSPs must complete their RMTS moment within 5 student attendance days.
-Follow-up reminder e-mails will be sent 24 hours and 72 hours after the moment if you have not yet completed it.
+- TSPs must complete their RMTS moment within 5-student attendance days.
+Follow up reminder emailed will be sent 24-hours and 72-hours after the moment if you have not yet completed it.

 How does it work?

-- As soon as your sampled moment in time has occurred, complete your RMTS form by writing the activity you are performing at the specific moment selected in your work day.
+- As soon as your sampled moment in time has occurred, complete your RMTS form by writing the activity you are performing at the specific moment you selected in your workday.
 You will document your activity by answering three questions: